-Mobile Home: A portable or movable single wide manufactured home designed and constructed to permit long-term occupancy for dwelling purposes that is permanently mounted on a single chassis with or without a permanent foundation.
+Mobile Home: Also known as a manufactured home, is a portable or movable single wide manufactured home designed and constructed to permit long-term occupancy for dwelling purposes that is permanently mounted on a single chassis with or without a permanent foundation.
+A mobile home is at least 400 square feet and remains on a permanent chassis designed and built to Federal Housing Authority criteria.